 - Overall, we rate Bing News moderately Left-Center biased, with most stories coming from Left-Center sources.
 We also rate them High for factual reporting because most sources used are credible media outlets.

 Bias Rating: LEFT-CENTER

 Factual Reporting: HIGH

 Bing News is a news aggregator developed by Microsoft.
-It is powered by artificial intelligence and is a part of Microsoft’s Bing search engine and was launched in June 2009.
-The Bing News homepage breaks news into categories such as World, US, Business, Technology, Politics, etc. They also offer a search feature to search for news by keyword.
-The news that appears on the homepage and in searches is derived from Microsoft’s search algorithm.
+It is powered by artificial intelligence and is a part of Microsoft’s Bing search engine; and was launched in June 2009.
+The Bing News homepage breaks the news into categories such as World, US, Business, Technology, Politics, etc. They also offer a search feature to search for news by keyword.
+The news on the homepage and in searches is derived from Microsoft’s search algorithm.